TJ Conway

 • Climate Intelligence

-TJ Conway is a principal in RMI’s Climate Intelligence Program.
-He plays a leading role in the Oil and Gas Solutions Initiative, working with a range of stakeholders to help accelerate oil and gas firms’ decarbonization efforts.
-Conway is also Professor of the Practice at Georgetown University, where he teaches an energy course through the Landegger Program in International Business Diplomacy at the Edmund A. Walsh School of Foreign Service.
+TJ Conway is a Principal in RMI’s Climate Intelligence Program.
+He leads the Commodity Market Transformation Initiative (CMTI), which advances climate differentiation across key commodities by enhancing emissions transparency, building credible market systems, and strengthening incentives for action across supply chains.
+CMTI leads work on carbon accounting, market-based mechanisms, product standards, and procurement strategy, covering commodities including oil, gas, chemicals, steel, aluminum, copper and silicon.
+Conway previously co-led RMI’s Oil & Gas Solutions Initiative (OGSI).
+Conway is also Professor of the Practice at Georgetown University, where he teaches an energy course through the Landegger Program in International Business Diplomacy at the Edmund Walsh School of Foreign Service.

 Background

-Before Energy Intelligence, Conway led the Latin America analysis for the Markets & Country Strategies Group at PFC Energy (now part of IHS Markit), focusing on national oil companies, geopolitical and investment risk, and oil markets.
+At PFC Energy, Conway worked in the Markets & Country Strategies Group, with subject matter expertise in national oil companies, geopolitical and investment risk, and energy markets.
 Previously, as a research fellow at the Inter-American Development Bank, Conway analyzed the energy sectors of various countries in Latin America and the Caribbean.

 Conway is fluent in English and Spanish, has a working knowledge of Portuguese, and speaks basic Japanese.